danthorpe/YapDatabaseExtensions/README.md

 ```

 This may look like quite a bit of code, but it's really just NSCoding.
-And it’s likely this already exists inside on your classes.
-Therefore, it’s easy just to move it into an Archiver class.
+And it’s likely this already exists on your classes.
+Therefore, it’s easy to move it into a bespoke Archiver class.
 This can help keep your domain types clean and easy to comprehend.
 See the example project for more examples of implementations of `Saveable`, including nesting value types.

 ## The Functions
 The framework provides a number of generic functions in extensions on `YapDatabaseReadTransaction`, `YapDatabaseReadWriteTransaction`, `YapDatabaseConnection` and `YapDatabase`.
 The latter set are provided mostly for ease of use and testing however, and it is strongly recommended that `YapDatabaseConnection` references are owned and operated on.